syntosys-101/MMM-MatrixRain/README.md

 **Still having issues?** Check the browser console (F12) for the actual canvas dimensions - look for "MMM-MatrixRain initialized at: WxH" in the logs.

+##Attribution

+Was looking for this for a awhile and found https://github.com/shin10/MMM-FF-digital-rain it didn't work s i loosly based this around it.

 ## License

 MIT